1.11.8 Servicewide Electronic Research Program (SERP)

 Note:

 Incomplete forms or attachments could delay the posting of the IPU.
-See IRM 1.11.8.9, Time Frames for Posting to SERP.
+See IRM 1.11.8.9.2, Time Frames for Posting to SERP.
+If an IPU needs to be expedited through the SERP process (posted quicker than the normal processing time frame), contact SERP management directly to provide justification and authorization from the program manager.

-10. When all inputs have been validated, a warning box will display stating: “Submission will be posted within 48 hours; Are you sure you want to submit the form?”
-If you click 'OK':
+9. When all inputs are validated, a warning box displays: "Submission will be posted within 48 hours; Are you sure you want to submit the form?"
+If you click "OK" the system:

-• The temporary tracking number is removed and the record is assigned the posting number.
+• Removes the temporary tracking number and assigns the record the posting number.

-• The record is moved to your list of SUBMITTED records on the MY INPUTS page.
+• Moves the record to your list of SUBMITTED records on the MY INPUTS page.

-• The record and any attachments are submitted to the database for SERP to process and post to the Website.
+• Submits the record and any attachments to the database for SERP to process and post to the website.

-11. If you click 'Cancel' a message will display, “The form will remain under My Inputs as Active”, click ‘OK’ and you are returned to your ‘Saved’ form.
+10. If you click "Cancel" a message displays, "The form will remain under My Inputs as Active."
+Click "OK" to return to your "Saved" form.

 Updating Alerts